matozoid/matozoid.github.io/_posts/2017-04-14-validations.md

 it caused a bunch of new ideas.

 What it means is that we don't want the grammar to specify the exact Java grammar.
-It should parse all possible Java files, but it also parses a lot of faulty Java files.
+It parses all possible Java files, but it also parses a lot of faulty Java files.
 There are a few reasons for this:
 - it simplifies the grammar.
 Rules can be reused (check out the `Modifiers()` rule which is used *everywhere*)